 Timers with multiple water valve outlets allow you to program watering times for more than one section of your garden.
 For example, you may have one area that needs more watering during the winter and another section prone to fungus and needs extra watering in the summer.
 With a separate water valve outlet, you can set different watering times for these sections.

 Another thing you might want to notice is the watering duration.
-These water intervals can range anywhere between a few minutes to several hours depending on your needs.
+These water intervals can range anywhere from a few minutes to several hours depending on your needs.
 This feature is especially beneficial with multiple outlets where you want to water a specific part of the garden for 15 minutes and another for 30 minutes.
 With multiple water durations, you can set the timer for once a day or twice every week.

 Before buying a hose timer, make sure it has a rain delay feature.
 The benefits of a rain delay feature are numerous.
 Unlike soil moisture sensors, which usually detect moisture levels in the soil, rain delay features detect rain events and adjust the watering schedule based on that weather.